 A house-help arrives just when she starts to get ready for work, to clean the utensils and mop the floors.
-Rajni and the house-help leave the house around the same time, 6am.
+She and the house-help leave the house around the same time - 6am.

-Rajni takes a shared autorickshaw to reach the Modinagar railway station to board the Saharanpur-New Delhi Express Special.
+She then takes a shared autorickshaw to reach the Modinagar railway station to board the Saharanpur-New Delhi Express Special.
 The train is usually late by 10-15 minutes from its scheduled time of 6.24am.
-She alights at New Delhi station a little before 9, almost 40 minutes past its scheduled time.
-From there, Rajni walks about 10 minutes to reach her office.

 In the train, she buys a cup of tea for Rs 10 and dips in it the two paranthas she has packed.
 That is her breakfast.

-Until a year ago, she was a stay-at-home mother.
+Until a year ago, Rajni was a stay-at-home mother.
 After sudden death of her husband due to a heart attack, she became an office-goer.

 Her husband was in a government job.
-After his demise, Rajni landed a job in the same department on humanitarian grounds.
+After his demise, she landed a job in the same department on humanitarian grounds.

 In the evening, she targets the Rewari-Meerut Express that leaves the New Delhi station at 6.10pm.
 However, unless the train is running 15-20 minutes late, she misses it and boards the next train which is scheduled to arrive at 6.45pm but often arrives past 7pm.

 When she reaches home around 9.30pm, she hurriedly cooks a sabzi and makes chapatis for dinner.
-After spending some time with her children, she is off to sleep about an hour later.
+After spending some time with her children, she is off to sleep around 11pm.